 - if you have allergies to medicines, foods, or other substances

-- if you have a history or urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, heart problems, blood vessel problems, a stroke, diabetes, or high blood sugar
+- if you have a history or urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems (eg, in the brain), a stroke, or diabetes or high blood sugar

 Some MEDICINES MAY INTERACT with triptorelin.
 Tell your health care provider if you are taking any other medicines, especially any of the following: